quantumlib/Stim/doc/python_api_reference_vDev.md

             solvers slower.

     Returns:
-        A string corresponding to the contents of a WCNF file in the requested format.
+        A string corresponding to the contents of a maxSAT problem file in the requested format.

     Examples:
         >>> import stim